CJ is always on the lookout for new tunes. He has a passion for sharing his love of music that love with other like-minded music fans.

-At the time Jack White was just starting up The White Stripes, and the Stripes just signed to Italy Records, the same Detroit indie label that The Hentchmen were signed to.
+At the time Jack White was just starting up The White Stripes, and The Stripes just signed to Italy Records, the same Detroit indie label to which The Hentchmen were signed.

 Some Other Guy by The Hentchmen (with Jack White) (Video)

 Along with Jack White, Two-Star Tabernacle also featured Dan John Miller and his wife Tracee Mae & Damian Lang.
-Dan John Miller was the lead singer of the previously mentioned Goober and the Peas.
+Dan John Miller was the lead singer of the previously mentioned Goober & the Peas.
 Miller also played Johnny Cash's guitar player Luther Perkins, in the biopic Walk The Line.
-Miller and his wife also went on to form alt-country band Blanche.
-Lang was also in Goober and the Peas and he went on to join The Detroit Cobras.
+Miller and his wife also went on to form alt-country band, Blanche.
+Lang was also in Goober & the Peas and he went on to join The Detroit Cobras.

 Two-Star Tabernacle went on to release two 7" vinyl records.
 The first one was in 1998.
 The second one was released in 2011, but it was recorded around the same time as the first.
 A number of songs that originated with Two-Star Tabernacle ended up being reworked as Stripes songs.
 One example of this is "Hotel Yorba" which appeared on the Stripes 2001 commercial breakthrough White Blood Cells.

 The Go was another band that was a part of Detroit's underground garage rock scene.
 Jack White was the lead guitarist on their 1999 debut album, Whatcha Doin' which was released on the influential indie label, Sub Pop.
 After Jack White left to find fame with The Stripes, The Go continued to soldier on.
 They went on to release 7 albums with 2013's Fiesta being the latest.

 The Go was yet another great Detroit band with a retro-cool rocking sound which was somewhat overlooked.